ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 ## Validating the Subnet

-Latest step is to add the nodes as subnet validators, so as the devnet can change the subnet state under user request.
+Latest step is to add the nodes as Subnet validators, so as the Devnet can change the Subnet state under user request.

 While you can follow [the instructions here](/tooling/cli-guides/validate-subnets#be-a-subnet-validator), for this tutorial we opt for providing the flag `--default-validator-params`, that set for the user most common validator params: